FazryAzril/FazryAzril/README.md

 - 👋 Hi, I’m @FazryAzril a mechanical engineer trying to shifting career to IT industry
-- 👀 I’m interested in programming, web development and also machine learning
+- 👀 I’m interested in programming, web development and also software development
-- 🌱 I’m currently learning python and basic java
+- 🌱 I’m currently learning HTML, CSS, JS, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate or working as entry level software engineer
-- 📫 How to reach me ...
+- 📫 How to reach me via email fazryazril98@gmail.com

 <!---
 FazryAzril/FazryAzril is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.